Matrix Decomposition and Applications: Computing Reduced QR Decomposition via CGS and MGS

-\paragraph{More to go, preliminaries for Householder and Givens methods} Although, we claimed here the MGS usually works better than the CGS in practice.
-The MGS can still fall victim to the \textit{catastrophic cancellation} problem.
-Suppose in iteration $k$ of the MGS algorithm, $\ba_k$ is almost in the span of $\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$.
-This will result in that $\ba_k^\perp$ has only a small component that is perpendicular to $span\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$, whereas the ``error" component in the $span\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$ will be amplified and the net result is $\bQ$ will be less orthonormal.
-In this case, if we can find a successive set of orthogonal matrices $\{\bQ_1, \bQ_2, \ldots, \bQ_l\}$ such that $\bQ_l\ldots\bQ_2\bQ_1\bA$ is triangularized, then $\bQ=(\bQ_l\ldots\bQ_2\bQ_1)^\top$ will be ``more" orthogonal than the CGS or the MGS.
-We will discuss this method in Section~\ref{section:qr-via-householder} (p.~\pageref{section:qr-via-householder}) and \ref{section:qr-givens} (p.~\pageref{section:qr-givens}) via Householder reflectors and Givens rotations.
+\paragraph{More to go, preliminaries for Householder and Givens methods.} While MGS generally outperforms CGS in practice, it is not entirely immune to the \textit{catastrophic cancellation} issue.
+For example, in iteration $k$ of the MGS algorithm, if $\ba_k$ is nearly in the span of $\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$, then the resulting $\ba_k^\perp$ will have only a small component perpendicular to $\spn\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$.
+This amplifies the ``error" component in $\spn\{\bq_1, \bq_2, \ldots, \bq_{k-1}\}$, leading to a less orthogonal $\bQ$.
+In such scenarios, a more robust approach involves finding a sequence of orthogonal matrices $\{\bQ_1, \bQ_2, \ldots, \bQ_l\}$ such that the product $\bQ_l\ldots\bQ_2\bQ_1\bA$ becomes triangular.
+In this case, the resulting orthogonal matrix $\bQ=(\bQ_l\ldots\bQ_2\bQ_1)^\top$ will be ``more" orthogonal than those produced by either CGS or MGS.
+These more stable techniques will be explored in Section~\ref{section:qr-via-householder} and Section~\ref{section:qr-givens} using Householder reflectors and Givens rotations.